 Aluminum has been safely and effectively used in electrical applications in the United States for more than 100 years.
 It takes only one pound of aluminum to equal the current-carrying capacity of two pounds of copper making it an extremely attractive material for utilities, builders and others.
-Following are some basic FAQs on aluminum in the electrical sector as well as more detailed background material the sector.
+Following are some basic FAQs on aluminum in the electrical sector as well as more detailed background material in this sector.
+You may also find the installation procedures and design considerations for aluminum building wire and cable in residential, commercial, institutional and industrial applications in NECA/AA 104-2012, an American National Standard publication.

 FAQs and Answers For Aluminum Alloy Building Wire